Docs PromptWire Version 1.x Remote Setup

 • 401: API key mismatch.
 Check that PW_REMOTE_KEY matches the PROMPTWIRE_API_KEY defined on the server.

 • 404: The API file is missing or not at the expected URL.
-Confirm promptwire-api.php is in the site root.
+Confirm the file exists in the site root and that PW_REMOTE_URL matches the filename you chose.

 • 500: ProcessWire or the PromptWire module failed to load on the remote server.
 Check that the module is installed and the CommandRouter is accessible at site/modules/PromptWire/src/Cli/CommandRouter.php.